ernerdgn/2d-shooter-fundamentals/README.md

-This project contains fundamental assets for a 2D shooter game made with Unity.
+This project contains fundamental features for a 2D shooter game made with Unity.

 There is just one enemy and no map borders.